Joint inference of evolutionary transitions to self-fertilization and demographic history using whole-genome sequences

 Transition matrix

-A transition to state t from state s (t ≠ s) only occurs if there is a recombination event.
+A transition to state from state (t ≠ s) only occurs if there is a recombination event.
 Because recombination, dormancy, and selfing are assumed non-constant through time, recombination events along the coalescence tree follow an inhomogeneous Poisson process.
-Hence, the probability for a recombination to occur conditioned to the current coalescence time s is:
+Hence, the probability for a recombination to occur conditioned to the current coalescence time is:

 t<s